vegaprotocol/specs/0000-TEMP-template.md

 # Test cases
 Some plain text walkthroughs of some scenarios that would prove that the implementation correctly follows this specification.

+# Acceptance Criteria
+Check list of statements that need to met for the feature to be considered correctly implemented.